AussieScorcher/BARS/README.md

 ---

 <details>
-<summary> How do I uninstall BARS client / plugin if I no longer need it? </summary>
+<summary> How do I uninstall BARS client or plugin if I no longer need it? </summary>
 <br>
 <ul> <li> Navigate to your computer’s “Add/Remove Programs” window, search for BARS, and uninstall the relevant application. </li> </ul>
 <br>